 I mentioned confusion above and this has led to a hybrid effect of naming the condition.
 For example, there is a tendency by some (including medical establishments) to use the term ‘Carcinoid’ and ‘Neuroendocrine Tumors’ interchangeably which is patently incorrect.
 Neither is it helpful that many patients and organisations continue to refer to this disease as “Carcinoid Neuroendocrine Tumor”, “Neuroendocrine Carcinoid Tumor”, “Carcinoid/NET”, “CNET”; and many other variations along these lines.
 Many seemingly credible organisations will say “Carcinoid and Neuroendocrine Tumors” not realising it’s a contradiction in terms.
 Continued use of the term in any phrase or standalone context is not doing our case for recognition any good (it’s bad enough that we still seem to cling to outdated and invalid diagnostic clichés and icons).

-I know I’m not alone in this thinking given the decrease of its use in the NET world, including NET Specialists and NET Specialist organisations.
+I know I’m not alone in this thinking given the decrease of its use in the NET world, including NET Specialists (see lead graphic) and NET Specialist organisations (some have changed their names).
 There’s an interesting article written by a NET specialist where the term ‘carcinoid’ is described as “unfortunate”, “misleading”, “outmoded”, “archaic”, “confusing” and “misnomer”.
 Exactly!
 In the recent SEER NET study, a NET specialist reaffirmed this thinking by stating that “the belief these tumors did not metastasize, did not reach any great size, and appeared harmless, has since been proven false”.
 Continued use of the term ‘Carcinoid’ has the potential to regress this thinking.
 We must not let this happen.

 So what terms should we be using?